Stoke – Mapua – Motueka – Kaiteriteri (65.5 km)

 Day 1.
 The Gentle Cycling Company to Mapua via Mapua Ferry (22 km)

-It’s not a long ride today, so you might want to ride to the World of Wearablearts or the Peanut Butter factory with the kids (yes they are both on the cycle trail) before heading away.
-McCashins Brewery and Eddyline Brewery are on the trail in Stoke.
-Once on the Great Taste Trail Coastal Route, it’s an easy, flat ride around the Waimea Estuary before heading towards Rabbit Island beach.
+It’s an easy, flat ride today and a nice soft introduction on the first day of your cycling trip.
+McCashins Brewery, Kitchen & Bar is a popular cafe for a snack before you head off.
+Once out on the Great Taste Trail Coastal Route it’s flat ride around the Waimea Estuary before heading towards Rabbit Island beach.
 Stop for a break, have a swim, or bring a picnic to have on the beach, before catching the ferry from Rabbit Island to the Mapua Wharf.
 It is casual and summery on the wharf, with kids swimming, busy cafes, another brewery and hot smoked fish and chips to be eaten straight out of the paper.
-There are lots of neat things in Mapua, including a great gallery (with the best range of craft jewellery in the region) and the old wharf is a great place to relax after your first day of riding.
+There are lots of neat things in Mapua, including a great gallery (with the best range of craft jewellery in the region) and the old wharf is a great place to relax at the end of the ride.

 Extra night option: Linger Longer in Mapua